Year 6: Hirst Class

-In Year 6 children have the opportunity to write in many different formats, have guided reading daily, visit the school library to get a book to take home as well as consolidating and progressing their learning in maths through number, shape, data handling and problem solving.
+In Year 6 children have the opportunity to write in many different formats, have reading daily, visit the school library to get a book to take home as well as consolidating and progressing their learning in maths through number, shape, data handling and problem solving.

 SATs tests will be taken during the Summer Term and the children will be well prepared for what to expect so that they can achieve to the best of their ability.

 Year 6 will perform an assembly about the things they have been learning.
 Parents are welcome to attend.

 The rain held off long enough for us to have a wonderful afternoon celebrating Eid in our annual Eid picnic.
 There were lots of happy faces, lots of delicious food, and lots of singing and dancing.
 Thanks to our special guest singer, Rana Khan, who was brilliant.

 We were over the moon to find out that our school has been awarded silver for the Pearson National Teaching, Primary School of the Year - Making a Difference, award.
 We announced the news in a whole school assembly on Thank a Teacher Day.
 The trophy has been touring...

 We are very proud to announce that we have been awarded the P4C SAPERE Gold Award!
 On Thursday, 8th June 2023, Lansbury Lawrence were assessed for the P4C SAPERE Gold Award.
 Alison Allsopp, our Gold award assessor, came in to talk to our children, parents, teachers...

 Starter: For 3-5 year olds: For 6-9 year olds: For 10+ year olds: Don't forget to take pictures or videos of your P4C discussion and send it to email@example.com!